jdominiclobo/Employee-Hand-Book/engineering-skills/cloud/cloudwatch.md

 2. Able to create, view and manage CloudWatch metrics and alarms
    - Create CloudWatch metrics and alarms.
    - Monitor and visualize the metrics data using CloudWatch Dashboards.
+   - Create and Manage them via IaC.
 3. Able to implement AWS CloudWatch Logs
    - Understand the concept of CloudWatch Logs.
-   - Learn how to install and configure CloudWatch Logs agent on EC2 instances.
    - Create CloudWatch Log Groups and Log Streams.
    - Monitor and troubleshoot logs using CloudWatch Logs Insights.
 4. Understand AWS CloudWatch Events